 But bile can also cause injury to the gut, and circadian disruption can change the composition of bile making it more damaging.
-This is likely due to changes in both the types of bile acids synthesized in the liver as well as the bacterial species in the gut that convert primary bile acids in to toxic secondary bile acids.
+This is due to changes in both the types of bile acids synthesized in the liver as well as the bacterial species in the gut that convert primary bile acids in to toxic secondary bile acids.

 8)Strengthening mucosal defense

 The gut is constantly exposed to bacteria and other microorganisms that can cause damage.
 Lucky for us there’s a system in place inside the gut to prevent that from happening called the mucosal defense system, which is under circadian regulation.
 Mucosal defense is an umbrella term used to describe the various ways the gut prevents damage to it and us.